 - Recognise your stressors when you get angry all the time so you can take control to calm down as soon as possible

-- Try breathing exercises calming breathing exercises.
+- Try breathing exercises and calming breathing exercises.

-- Exercise regularly – walking, swimming, meditation and yoga
+- Exercise regularly, walking, swimming, meditation and yoga

 - Practice EFT (emotional freedom technique) to feel calm when you can feel your anger rising.

 You can read up and try and adopt some effective strategies to cope with stress and anger.
-My book – Fear Less Live More (which is out in early December 2020) also offers many do it yourself strategies and tools.
+My book, Fear Less Live More (which is out in early December 2020) also offers many do-it-yourself strategies and tools.

 It is always a better option, to work with a trained professional to achieve balance in your life.
 If you are in or around Surrey, you are welcome to contact me for face-face sessions.
 I also offer online sessions for those with limited time or staying far away.
 Let’s get started and work on some of the problems you face especially ‘get help with anger: stress management’.